BWF Super Series: Prize money

-A Super Series tournament offered a minimum total prize money of USD200,000; a Super Series Premier tournament offered minimum total prize money of USD350,000; Super Series Finals offered minimum total prize money of USD500,000.
-From 2014, a Super Series Premier tournament offered minimum total prize money of USD500,000, with minimum increment of USD50,000 each year until 2017.
-Super Series tournaments offered minimum total prize money of USD250,000, with an increment of USD25,000 each year up to 2017.
+A Super Series tournament offered a minimum total prize money of USD200,000; a Super Series Premier tournament offered minimum total prize money of US$350,000; Super Series Finals offered minimum total prize money of US$500,000.
+From 2014, a Super Series Premier tournament offered minimum total prize money of US$500,000, with minimum increment of US$50,000 each year until 2017.
+Super Series tournaments offered minimum total prize money of US$250,000, with an increment of US$25,000 each year up to 2017.

 The Super Series offered the prize money regardless of the round from which a player is ousted, unless they went out in the qualification round.
 Starting in 2008 season, the women's winners received the equal prize money amount as men's winners.
 The prize money is distributed via the following formula: